 A person (or organisation) whose primary function is to locate and assess suitable properties, establishing their true value in the present market conditions.
 Their instruction would be to act primarily for the buyer, not only in the capacity of finding and presenting to them the best choices of property to purchase for their specific purposes but also to engineer the best overall sale and purchase package for their client.
 Once formally instructed to, they would see the agreed package right through to combined legal completions.

 Since these more modern agents or ‘RHAs’ knew they would have to demonstrate each client that their’s was the best set of proposals for that client in the present market situation, they would automatically be seen to be earning the level of fee that they would expect to be charging for that service.

 This would mean that less external regulation for agents would thus be needed, not more!

 My new proposal is to improve the way all housing in England and Wales is marketed and is based on moving away from vendor-centric estate agencies.
 Instead it would use buyer-oriented ones as is fully described in The House Price Virtuoso Solution.
 This would not cost very much to implement and would bring massive benefits to all local marketplaces.

-To read more about The House Price Virtuoso Solution (previously The Hendry Solution) please go to the following link:
+To read more about The House Price Virtuoso Solution (otherwise known as The Hendry Solution) please go to the following link:

 Improve The Housing Market in England and Wales.